Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

 We formalize finite-horizon learnability by asking when information about a state at lag $\ell$ remains statistically present in the stochastic gradient at time $t$.
-As shown in Sec.~\ref{sec:learnability_setup}, the lag-$\ell$ contribution to the BPTT gradient is, up to first-order approximation, the vector $g_{t,\ell}(\theta)\in\mathbb{R}^{1\times P}$ defined in Eq.~\eqref{eq:g_t_first_order_approx}.
+The lag-$\ell$ contribution to the BPTT gradient is, up to first-order approximation, the vector $g_{t,\ell}(\theta)\in\mathbb{R}^{1\times P}$ defined in Eq.~\eqref{eq:gradient_contribution_first_order_approx}.

-To assess whether such information is recoverable in finite samples, we cast lag--$\ell$ learnability as a \emph{binary detection problem}: from the noisy gradient contribution $g_{t,\ell}(\theta)$, can we statistically distinguish the presence of a nonzero expected signal from the case where no such contribution exists?
+To assess whether such information is recoverable in finite samples, we cast lag--$\ell$ learnability as a binary detection problem: from the noisy gradient contribution $g_{t,\ell}(\theta)$, can we statistically distinguish the presence of a from the case where no such contribution exists?
 In principle, this detection problem could be formulated directly in the $P$-dimensional parameter space.
-However, working with a unidimensional statistic substantially simplifies both the statistical analysis and the interpretation of finite-sample effects, while preserving the relevant signal-to-noise structure.
+However, working with a unidimensional statistic substantially simplifies both the statistical analysis and the interpretation of finite-sample effects.

 We therefore compress the vector-valued quantity $g_{t,\ell}(\theta)$ into a scalar by applying a fixed linear readout.
 Let $w\in\mathbb{R}^P$ be a random unit-norm vector, drawn independently of the data and fixed throughout training and across all model instances.
 This projection defines a one-dimensional observable that can be interpreted as a random but unbiased probe of the gradient geometry.